discordianfish/banksman/README.md

 primary role, let's assume we call it 'default'.
 Make sure all your assets have a address allocated from whatever pool you specified by `-pool`.

-Then create a configuration asset called 'default' and set it's `IPXE_CONFIG` attribute to something like this:
+Then create a configuration asset called 'default' and set it's `CONFIG_IPXE` attribute to something like this:

 		#!ipxe